LukasBommes/PV-Hawk/docs/source/using_own_data.rst

 Camera requirements
 ^^^^^^^^^^^^^^^^^^^

-While the Zenmuse XT2 provides both a thermal IR and a visual stream, we only use the IR stream.
+While the Zenmuse XT2 provides both a thermal IR and a visual RGB stream, PV Hawk works also when only RGB or IR videos are available.
 Thus, a dual IR/visual camera is not required.
 Your thermal IR camera needs a resolution of >= 640 px * 512 px and a frame rate of >= 8 Hz.
 The temperature range has to match the expected temperatures, which should be between -20 °C and 200 °C. Note, that some cameras automatically change the gain depending on the temperatures measured.
 Make sure that the gain is kept constant during the entire measurement of a PV plant.
 The focal length should be choosen so that a sufficient number of PV modules can be captured at a time.
 The exemplary video frames :ref:`below <video_recording>` should give you an idea of how the optical characteristics of your camera should be choosen.

 .. figure:: images/drone_and_cam.jpg
    :width: 500